Marvel Cinematic Universe: Phase Three

-Phase Three of the Marvel Cinematic Universe (MCU) is a series of American superhero films produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
-The phase began in 2016 with the release of Captain America: Civil War and concluded in 2019 with the release of Spider-Man: Far From Home.
-It includes the crossover films Avengers: Infinity War, released in 2018, and its sequel Avengers: Endgame, released in 2019.
-Kevin Feige produced every film in the phase, alongside Amy Pascal for Spider-Man: Homecoming and Spider-Man: Far From Home, and Stephen Broussard for Ant-Man and the Wasp.
-The eleven films of the phase grossed over $13.5 billion at the global box office and received generally positive critical and public response.
-Upon release, Avengers: Endgame became the highest-grossing film of all time.
+Phase Three of the Marvel Cinematic Universe (MCU) is a group of American superhero films produced by Marvel Studios based on characters that appear in publications by Marvel Comics.
+The MCU is the shared universe in which all of the films are set.
+The phase began in May 2016 with the release of Captain America: Civil War and concluded in July 2019 with the release of Spider-Man: Far From Home.
+Kevin Feige produced every film in the phase, with Amy Pascal also producing Spider-Man: Homecoming (2017) and Far From Home, and Stephen Broussard also producing Ant-Man and the Wasp (2018).
+The creative team for Civil War and the crossover films Avengers: Infinity War (2018) and Avengers: Endgame (2019)—directors Anthony and Joe Russo and writers Christopher Markus and Stephen McFeely—collaborated with the directors and writers of each film in Phase Three.